MWatty/the-office-memory-game-pet-edition/README.md

 #### Vistor Goals

 * As a visitor, I want the site to be simple to navigate.
 * As a visitor, I want the site to be visually appealing.
 * As a visitor, I want simple and clear insturctions on how to play the game.
-* As a visitor, I want to keep track of my previous scores and see how I have improved.
-* As a visitor, I want to progress to different levels.
 * As a visitor, I want to be able to play this game on all devices without impacting on quality.
-* As a returning visitor, I want to keep track of my previous scores and see how I have improved
+* As a visitor, I want to have fun and have a sense of competition.
-* As a returning visitor, I want to progress to different levels

 #### Site owner goals